-Refer to TOISD 405 for chain link fence details.
+Refer to TOISD 401 to TOISD 411 for fencing and gate details.

 In rural areas, and only where written approval is received from the Town, the installation of highway fence (farm fence) as per OPSD 971.101 and OPSS.MUNI 771 may be permitted.